Meet Sam Bradd

 My formal education includes:

-As an author, I’ve co-edited two books including Drawn Together Through Visual Practice (2016), am a contributor to the World of Visual Practice, and am a co-founder of the award-winning Graphic History Collective that creates peoples’ histories in accessible formats.
+As an author, I’ve co-edited two books including Drawn Together Through Visual Practice and am a co-founder of the award-winning Graphic History Collective that creates peoples’ histories in accessible formats.

 Together, we’re drawing change.